By Hubert Walker for CoinWeek ….

 According to Parada, to receive permission to dig in a state forest requires a $15,000 bond, and if anyone recovers gold or artifacts without paying such a bond then they may face jail time and will lose any rights to a potential “reward”.
 The group is allowed to perform surface surveys as long as they assume self-liability for injury within the state park.

 Finders Keepers has, to date, not paid this bond (though Parada claims his offer to pay was turned down).
-The estimated value of the lost gold ranges from around $27 million to $55 million depending on which counting is accurate.
-Any gold found, however, is the property of the federal government, who may give a reward of some kind to Parada and Finders Keepers but is not obligated to share any of the proceeds with the State of Pennsylvania.
+The estimated value of the lost gold ranges from around $27 million to $55 million USD depending on which counting is accurate.
+Any gold found, however, is the property of the federal government, which may give a reward of some kind to Parada and Finders Keepers but is not obligated to share any of the proceeds with the State of Pennsylvania.

 Nevertheless, Finders Keepers claim to have found something.